Ghali Umar Na'Abba: Political philosophy and re-alignment

-Following the manipulations orchestrated by some of the party leaders which resulted in his loss of 2003 National Assembly election and perceived growing injustice in the party at that time which made the party to fall far short of his idea of a political party as enumerated above, Na’Abba decided to leave the party in protest with other like minds for Action Congress of Nigeria in 2006.
+Following the manipulations orchestrated by some of the party leaders which resulted in his loss of 2003 National Assembly election and perceived growing injustice in the party at that time which made the party to fall far short of his idea of a political party as enumerated above, Na'Abba decided to leave the party in protest with other like minds for Action Congress of Nigeria in 2006.
 When it became obvious that the key leaders who perpetuated the injustice had begun to give way, he returned to PDP, three years later.

-As an affirmed progressive politician, the obvious derailment of PDP yet again in 2014 as evidenced in the mass exodus of leaders from the party forced Na’Abba to leave the party after consulting widely and plausibly.
+As an affirmed progressive politician, the obvious derailment of PDP yet again in 2014, as evidenced in the mass exodus of leaders from the party, forced Na'Abba to leave the party after consulting widely and plausibly.
 He joined the All Progressives Congress (APC), a coalition political platform for politicians of progressive bent desirous of positive change.
-Predictably, APC has succeeded in displacing PDP at federal level and several states.
+Predictably, APC has succeeded in displacing PDP at the federal level and in several states.

+Death

+Na'Abba died at the National Hospital in Abuja on 27 December 2023, at the age of 65.

 Awards

-In recognition of his outstanding record in politics, pioneering parliamentary independence and development of the legislature and profound defence of democracy, rule of law and the constitution, Na’Abba has bagged a flood-gate of awards from the government, civil society groups, organized labour, students unions, private business organizations, political associations and even foreign government agencies and so on.
+In recognition of his outstanding record in politics, pioneering parliamentary independence and development of the legislature and profound defence of democracy, rule of law, and the constitution, Na'Abba has bagged awards from the government, civil society groups, organized labour, students unions, private business organizations, political associations, and even foreign government agencies and so on.
 These are some of his awards: